tomjebo/addin-workshop/Lesson2.md

 # Lesson 2: TypeScript

-## Prep for TypeScript
+## TypeScript Exercise

 Up to this point, you've used JavaScript to call the APIs only.
 You haven't tried TypeScript yet.

+NOTE: If you don't know anything about TypeScript, it's OK!
+You can still follow along and even complete this lesson fairly easily.
+After all, it's still javascript and your knowledge still applies.

-To prepare for this lesson, do a simple modification to the code from Lesson 1.
+To prepare for this lesson, perform an exercise by making a simple modification to the code from Lesson 1.

 2.0.1 Convert the ```return context.sync .then``` construct to the simpler and more readable ```async/await``` TypeScript construct.